Fake News

 Fake news in the age of COVID-19

-Fake news is now an everyday expression, but a University of Melbourne expert asks what is the impact of fake news in this strange new age of COVID-19?
+Over the last four years, fake news has become an everyday expression, and a major part of any discourse around the media.
+But what is the impact of fake news in this strange new age of COVID-19?

 The thin line between fake and fact

-The internet provides a forum for democracy in some Southeast Asian countries, but a University of Melbourne expert says it’s also become a tool for fake news.
+While the Internet provides a forum for democracy in some Southeast Asian countries, it’s also become a tool for fake news, misinformation and political hoaxes

 Friends, Romans, Fake News

-In a world of 'alternative facts' and spin, Shakespeare helps teach us how to grasp complexity and expose manipulation, says a University of Melbourne expert.
+In a world of ‘alternative facts’ and spin, Shakespeare’s plays can help teach us how to grasp complexity and expose manipulation

 Sorting fact from fiction in a post-truth world